Keeper vs RoboForm: 2 veteran password managers compared

 Encryption

 Keeper and RoboForm take very similar approaches when it comes to encryption.
-They both use the gold standard 256-bit AES encryption to protect your passwords and data.
+They both use the 256-bit AES encryption to protect your passwords and data.

-In Keeper’s case, it combines the 256-bit AES encryption with PBKDF2 with 1,000,000 iterations for new accounts.
-The latter is a password-based key derivation function that makes it nearly impossible for hackers to crack your password through brute-force attacks.
+In Keeper’s case, it combines the 256-bit AES encryption with PBKDF2-HMAC-SHA256 with 1,000,000 iterations for new accounts.
+This makes it nearly impossible for malicious hackers to crack your password through brute-force attacks.

-In addition, Enterprise Admins can simply enforce the new 1,000,000 setting in role policies and their users will be automatically upgraded to the higher iterations.
+In addition, Enterprise Admins can simply enforce the new 1,000,000 setting in role policies, and all users will be automatically upgraded to the higher iterations.

-In any case, it’s also worth noting both password managers were built on zero-knowledge architecture.
-So, all encryption and decryption are done locally, and only encrypted data is sent to their servers.
+In any case, it’s also worth noting that both password managers were built on zero-knowledge architecture.
+This means that all encryption and decryption are done locally, and only encrypted data is sent to their servers.

 All in all, both Keeper and RoboForm offer top-of-the-line encryption.
 That said, RoboForm has a distinct advantage here because it uses 8 million iterations compared to Keeper's much smaller number of iterations.